 Frequently Asked Questions

-It is important to note that the longer you cook your roast, you will have a higher chance of getting a tender bite.
+It is important to note that the longer you cook your roast; the higher your chance of getting a tender bite you will have.
 So, keep in mind that if your roast is a bit hard to chew, cook it for a little while longer.

 There are a lot of tips to follow to avoid a dry roast.
 Make sure you have enough liquid in the cooker, don’t overcook your meat, and aim at using a fatty cut of meat.